Laser Talk: Our rights and liveable world

 • In January 2024, the appellate court resuscitated the Le Rose et al case against the federal government.

-• On March 31, 2023, a Section 7 Charter lawsuit was filed by Climate Justice Saskatoon and seven residents against SaskPower, Crown Investments, and the Saskatchewan Government
+• On March 31, 2023, a Section 7 Charter lawsuit was filed by Climate Justice Saskatoon and seven residents against SaskPower, Crown Investments, and the Saskatchewan Government.
+The case went to trial in April 2024

 On July 28, 2022 the UN General Assembly declared access to a clean and healthy environment a universal human right (In favour: 161, Abstentions: 8, Against: 0).

 On December 9, 2019 the national Commission on Human Rights of the Philippines announced the findings and recommendations from its path-breaking four-year inquiry into the human rights impacts of climate change in the Philippines and the contribution of 47 Carbon Major companies to those impacts.
-The inquiry is the first of its kind to undertake a serious examination of how the world’s largest producers of fossil fuels have contributed to climate-related human rights violations.
 The Commission found that climate change constitutes an emergency situation that demands urgent action.
 The Commission further concluded that Carbon Major companies played a clear role in anthropogenic climate change and its attendant impacts.
 The Commission found that, based on the evidence, Carbon Major companies could be found legally and morally liable for human rights violations arising from climate change.

 On December 20, 2019, the Dutch Supreme Court, the highest court in the Netherlands, upheld the previous decisions in the Urgenda Climate Case, finding that the Dutch government has obligations to urgently and significantly reduce emissions in line with its human rights obligations.
 A truly historic outcome!